‘A Fundraiser’s Place in Heaven’

 - Confirm whether or not you’re expected to pay for the shipping costs of the items donated to your event.

-- Ask whether tax or deliver are included with printing costs.
+- Ask whether tax or delivery are included with printing costs.

 Treatment of Celebrities and VIPs